Research and Practice for Persons with Severe Disabilities

 Since Specialization

-This network shows the specialization of papers published in Research and Practice for Persons with Severe Disabilities.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Research and Practice for Persons with Severe Disabilities.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Research and Practice for Persons with Severe Disabilities.

 Countries where authors publish in Research and Practice for Persons with Severe Disabilities